 MA in Children's & Young Adult Literature

-Since September 2017, students are able to study for a Masters in Children’s and Young Adult Literature, which marks an exciting departure for both the programme and the School of English, DCU.
+Since September 2017, students at the School of English, DCU, are able to study for the degree of Masters of Arts in Children’s and Young Adult Literature, which marks an exciting departure for both the discipline and the new school.

 “It is testament to the thought-provoking and engaging lectures which consistently challenged and inspired us that I was always excited by the prospect of our evening lectures, no matter how tiring the day.
 From the symmetry of Maurice Sendak’s Where the Wild Things Are to the sanctuary of Frances Hodgson-Burnett’s The Secret Garden, I was encouraged for the first time to think critically about the issues that affect both children and literature.